-For most of us, getting engaged and thinking about a diamond engagement ring is the first time we've ever really thought about diamonds.
-Sure, we all know that diamonds are a girl's best friend, that they're forever.
-That they sparkle.
-How many of us have heard of a girdle when referring to diamonds?
+For most of us, getting engaged and thinking about a diamond engagement ring is the first time we have ever really thought about diamonds.
+Sure, we all know that diamonds are a girl's best friend, that they are forever, and that they sparkle, but how many of us have heard of a girdle when referring to diamonds?

-A cut diamond that's set in any piece of jewellery or engagement ring has an anatomy.
-The anatomy of a diamond, as well as, the relative proportions of that anatomy plays a significant role in the amount of light that's reflected from the stone. how that light is reflected.
-It's everything to do with how much sparkle, brilliance and fire a diamond has and contributions significantly to determining its value.
+A cut diamond that is set in any piece of jewelry or engagement ring has an anatomy.
+The anatomy of a diamond, as well as, the relative proportions of that anatomy plays a significant role in the amount of light that is reflected from the stone, and how that light is reflected.
+It has everything to do with how much sparkle, brilliance and fire a diamond has and contributions significantly to determining its value.

 Facets, angles and edges are the different components of a cut diamond that make up the various parts of its anatomy.

-The upper part of a diamond is called the "Crown". it's made of a series of faces and is capped by the "Table".
-Which is the flat facet at the top of the stone and usually the largest facet of a cut diamond.
-The crown ends at the "Girdle".
-Which is the widest part of the diamond, forms a band around the stone.
-Is the dividing line between the crown and "Pavilion".
+The upper part of a diamond is called the "Crown".
+It is made of a series of faces and is capped by the "Table" which is the flat facet at the top of the stone and usually the largest facet of a cut diamond.
+The crown ends at the "Girdle" which is the widest part of the diamond, forms a band around the stone, and is the dividing line between the crown and "Pavilion".

-The pavillion, which is the lower tapered end of a diamond, is composed of facets and sometimes ends with a "Culet".
-Which is a tiny facet that cutters often include to protect the tip of the pavillion.
+The pavilion, which is the lower tapered end of a diamond, is composed of facets and sometimes ends with a "Culet" which is a tiny facet that cutters often include to protect the tip of the pavilion.

-it's the relative proportion of these parts and the placement of the individual components within a diamond's anatomy that brings the stone to life and determinates the quality of the diamond cut, which is one of the 4Cs of diamonds that's so often discussed.
+It is the relative proportion of these parts and the placement of the individual components within a diamond's anatomy that brings the stone to life and determinates the quality of the diamond cut, which is one of the 4Cs of diamonds that is so often discussed.

 A well cut diamond's purpose is to reflect the most light by having light enter the stone and reflect back out through the table.
-If the proportions within a diamond's anatomy are off, light will escape through the pavillion or bounce sideways.
-And, if the individual components within each part of a diamond's anatomy (facets, angles and edges) are poorly placed or misaligned, the light that passes through the diamond won't be as concentrated and will affect the quality of the cut.
+If the proportions within a diamond's anatomy are off, light will escape through the pavilion or bounce sideways.
+And, if the individual components within each part of a diamond's anatomy (facets, angles and edges) are poorly placed or misaligned, the light that passes through the diamond will not be as concentrated and will affect the quality of the cut.